itsRaice/projects/README.md

   Rai_Aryan_Hw2.rkt is a Scheme program that implements some basic LisP/functional programming

 # C/C++
-  rai_aryan_assn3.cpp is a program that can translate a text file from English to Morse Code and vice versa
+  EnglishMorseTranslate.cpp is a program that can translate a text file from English to Morse Code and vice versa

-  rai_aryan_hw4.cpp will create a topographical map of an island created by dropping a user defined amount of particles, that roll for a user defined amount of time, in a user defined space
+  islandGenerator.cpp will create a topographical map of an island created by dropping a user defined amount of particles, that roll for a user defined amount of time, in a user defined space

+  in folder sortingalgos is an implementation of the insertion, quick, and merge sort algorithims, with a makefile and template input file

+  in foler heap is an implementation of a max, min, and double heap, with a makefile and template input file

-  rai_linklist.h/cpp and rai_source.cpp is a basic linked list implementation
+  in foler linkedlist is a basic linked list implementation